tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/iotcentral/index.md

 ## Next steps

-Learn how to authenticate to use the API
+Learn how to authenticate to use the IoT Central API
 * [Authentication and authorization](authentication.md)
 Learn more about IoT Central
 * [Azure IoT Central Documentation](https://docs.microsoft.com/azure/iot-central)